mananahmed/syllabi/agentsubjectobject.md

 > The class is designed as a graduate-level discussion seminar, designed to explore latest historiography on early modern South Asia.
 Doing full and complete assigned reading plus any further research to understand the historiography or theory is an understood part of participation in the class.
 You are also expected to be participate as peers and colleagues and respect both the intellectual and social space of the seminar room.

-* Primary Source Lead Discussion & Essay: 25%
+* Primary Source Essay & In-class Presentation (2000 words) : 25%
-* Monograph Lead Discussion & Essay: 25%
+* Monograph Essay & In-class Presentation (2000 words): 25%
 * Piazza discussions: 25%
 * Visual Culture Essay [example](http://www.oarplatform.com/response/cartography-research-process-visual-essay/) or an Critical Annotated Bibliography: 25%